ThomasStolt/Copy-Recordings-Off-Rodecaster-Pro-2/README.md

 Here is the solution to all of your problems!!!

+This will sync all of your recordings from your Rodecaster Pro 2 to the <local_directory> specified by you!

+In order to get this going, you have to do 2 steps:
-This will sync all of your recordings from your Rodecaster Pro 2 to the <local_directory> specified by you.
-First you have to setup SSH key-based authentication between the machine you are running this script from and your RCP2.
+1. First you have to setup SSH key-based authentication between the machine you are running this script from and your RCP2.
+2. Second you have to install the rsync_script.

 ## Setup SSH Key-Based Authentication